 Lisa graduated from UT Austin and obtained her Master of Physical Therapy degree at the University of Texas Medical Branch in Galveston.
 Lisa has worked in a variety of settings in her 22 years practicing physical therapy, starting her career at Shriner’s Hospitals for Children in Houston.
-There she was able to treat a wide variety of children in both inpatient/post-surgical rehab and outpatient specialty clinics for cerebral palsy, arthrogryposis, spina bifida, and various other orthopedic impairments.
+There she was able to treat a wide variety of children in both inpatient/post-surgical rehab as well as outpatient specialty clinics for cerebral palsy, arthrogryposis, spina bifida, and various other orthopedic impairments.
 Special areas of interest include the treatment of torticollis and infant gross motor development.
 Passionate about celebrating the gifts and capabilities all children have to offer, Lisa helped create and served on the executive board of Vandegrift High School’s Special Education Department Booster Club and taught an adapted dance class for youth and young adults with disabilities in her community for ten years.
 In 2022 Lisa earned her Doctor of Physical Therapy degree in Pediatric Science from Rocky Mountain University of Health Professionals.
 Along with her husband, Joe, and three children, Lisa has called Austin home since 2009.

 Michele received her BA in English from the University of North Carolina, Chapel Hill, and her Masters of Physical Therapy from the Medical College of Virginia in 1995.
 She has worked in a variety of clinical settings including the University of Virginia Children's Hospital inpatient units and outpatient clinic, as well as specialty clinics such as Spina Bifida clinic, hemophilia clinic, neurodevelopmental clinic, preemie clinic, and Cerebral Palsy clinic.
 She has experience evaluating for and determining appropriate wheelchair seating and assistive equipment, as well as recommending appropriate orthotics when indicated.
 Michele has also worked in the public schools and early intervention setting and currently also sees children in the home health setting.
 She loves working with each child to make progress toward improving his ability to play and interact with friends and family.
 Michele and her husband, Chris, have three daughters and enjoy hiking, exploring new places, and playing games together.